The LEAF Coalition was launched on April 22, 2021 in Washington, DC. It stands for “lowering emission by accelerating forest finance”.

 Emergent will administer the LEAF Coalition initiative.
 This means…

 - Emergent receives the proposals for contracts.
-(Will it alone decide who receives them?)

 - Emergent will then broker the sale of the ER credits between the jurisdictions, and the buyers.